Using Intune and Winget to Install, Uninstall, and Update Windows Applications

 Before deploying PowerShell scripts using the winget command, take note of the following prerequisites.

-• Always try to run the winget command in an elevated PowerShell shell.
-If the users of the devices are local administrators, then you can run the script under the user context.
+Always try to run the winget command in an elevated PowerShell mode.
+If the devices' users are local administrators, you can run the script under the user context.

 Installing Applications